viaart/DisplayedAppSwitcher/README.md

 * (Optional) Make the tray icon always visible for easy access: Search for "Select which icons appear on the taskbar" setting and toggle the switch.

-> To build from source, clone the repository and open `*.csproj` in  "Visual Studio 2022" for open source licenses.
+> To build from source, clone the repository and open `*.csproj` in "Microsoft Visual Studio 2022".
+Community Edition is enough to compile and use this open source project.

 ## Usage